hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-particle-scripts.md

 ## Emitting Emitters {#Emitting-Emitters}

-It is possible to spawn new emitters on the expiry of particles, for example to product ’firework’ style effects.
+It is possible to spawn new emitters on the expiry of particles, for example to product `firework` style effects.
 This is controlled via the following directives:

 <dl compact="compact">
 <dt>emit_emitter_quota</dt> <dd>